conan-io/docs/creating_packages/package_approaches.rst

 helper.

 In this case you can still use the general, not config-specific variables.
-For example, the include directory, set by default to ``include`` is still the same for both debug and release.
+For example, the include directory, set by default to *include*, is still the same for both debug and release.
 Those general variables will be applied for all configurations.

-Also, you can use any custom configuration you might want, they are not restricted.
+Also, you can use any custom configuration you want, they are not restricted.
 For example, if your package is a multi-library package, you could try doing something like:

 .. code-block:: python